 So, IS Spotting Normal?

 So to answer the question is spotting normal?
 Well, unless you are pregnant or ovulating likely not.
 Unfortunately, there is no way to know whether the spotting you are experiencing is healthy or unhealthy without getting it investigated by a healthcare practitioner.
-Fortunately, there is A LOT naturopathic medicine has to offer when it comes to correcting hormonal imbalance and improving outcomes for reproductive conditions that cause spotting.
+Fortunately, there are a lot of natural options when it comes to correcting hormonal imbalance and improving outcomes for reproductive conditions that cause spotting.
 It’s important to note that there are many other possible causes of spots that have not been addressed here.
 If you are regularly experiencing spotting before, between, or after your periods, it is important to get this checked out to ensure nothing more serious is at play!
-If you have been experiencing spotting and would like more information on what might be causing it and how to stop it, Awaken Life is here to help!
+If you have been experiencing spotting and would like more information on what might be causing it and how to stop it, I am here to help!